 166% Conversion Rate Increase

-Situation: One of the more recent "side" projects I've done has been to generate some leads in the reverse mortgage industry with my business partner.
+Situation: One of the projects I worked on was generating leads in the reverse mortgage industry with my business partner.
 We were looking to generate high quality leads at a reasonable cost.
 What follows is a brief review of 3 tests we performed.

 Test A - 7.5% conversion rate.

 Test B - 12% conversion rate.

 How Did We Do it?
 Implementing best practices based on real world experience, deep research on conversion optimization, and countless hours of talking, thinking, researching, thinking, talking, building, re-thinking, re-researching, re-building.
 You get the point.
 A lot of time, thinking and paying attention to every little detail is how you have to do it when you're a small business.
 And, that's how you should do it when you're a big business.